To qualify for a One-Parent Family Payment (OFP) you must:

 - Be the parent, step-parent, adoptive parent or legal guardian of a

-- Be the main carer of at least one qualified child and that child must
+- Be the main carer of at least one relevant child.
+The child must live

-live with you.
-OFP is not payable if the parents have joint equal custody
+with you.
+OFP is not payable if the parents have joint equal custody of a

 - Have earnings of €425 or less per week

 resident (certain people, in particular EU nationals who are considered

 migrant workers, are exempt from the habitual residence condition)